 Hired in July of 2014, Jake Rosch is in his fifth year as Arkansas’ Director of Football Equipment Operations.
 With experience in the Big 12 and Pac-12, Rosch came to Fayetteville after two seasons as the Head of Football Equipment Operations at the University of California (Berkeley).

 Rosch is responsible for all of Arkansas’ equipment needs, including fitting, ordering, maintaining, laundering and inventory.
 One of the athletic department’s key Nike liaisons, Rosch is responsible for maintaining the football equipment budget.

-Over his 11 years in the business, Rosch has worked exclusively with Nike.
+With more than 10 years in the business, Rosch has worked exclusively with Nike.
 While at Cal, Rosch helped the athletic department and Nike successful partner to produce a complete re-brand.

 Rosch and his wife, Megan, met as undergraduates at Iowa State and were married in 2011.
 He is a certified member of the Athletic Equipment Managers Association (since 2009) and is an active member on the AEMA Certification Steering Committee.